ember-learn/deprecation-app/content/ember/v3/deprecate-new-ember-object.md

 let rwjblue = new Person('Rob', 'Jackson');
 ```

-This is closer to the way native classes are meant to work, and can help a with
+This is closer to the way native classes are meant to work, and can help with
 low level performance concerns such as shaping.
 It also enforces clear
-interfaces which can help define the function of a class more transparently.
+interfaces which can help define the purpose of a class more transparently.